PDF 272 KB

 The NHHI uses a multi-modal approach to improving hand hygiene and includes:

-Compliance with hand hygiene according to the WHO '5 Moments for hand hygiene' is recorded by trained and validated auditors.
-Hospitals are required to submit data three times per year according to the NHHI schedule.
+Compliance with hand hygiene according to the WHO '5 moments for hand hygiene' is recorded by trained and validated auditors.
+Hospitals are required to submit data according to the NHHI schedule and SA Health Performance framework and key performance indicators.
 The number of 'moments' required to be audited is proportional to the size of the hospital.

 Facilities not meeting the requirements for national data submission may choose to utilise the SA Health observational audit tool (PDF 196KB) to estimate overall hand hygiene compliance and is in keeping with the 5 Moments for hand hygiene.